thanatosmin/CV/Biosketch.md

 <!-- Briefly describe up to five of your most significant contributions to science.
 For each contribution, indicate the historical background that frames the scientific problem; the central finding(s); the influence of the finding(s) on the progress of science or the application of those finding(s) to health or technology; and your specific role in the described work.
 For each of these contributions, reference up to four peer-reviewed publications or other non-publication research products (can include audio or video products; patents; data and research materials; databases; educational aids or curricula; instruments or equipment; models; protocols; and software or netware) that are relevant to the described contribution.
 The description of each contribution should be no longer than one half page including figures and citations.
 Also provide a URL to a full list of your published work as found in a publicly available digital database such as SciENcv or My Bibliography, which are maintained by the US National Library of Medicine. -->

+### Problem-driven computational methods development

+Studying complex signaling requires approaches tailored to the biologic system and scientific challenge at hand.
+We have adopted a wide range of mathematical and computational methods to provide new views of cell signaling mechanisms.
+For example, in (1) we demonstrated how tensor factorization can help to visualize the high-dimensional response of the common gamma chain receptor cytokine family.
+In (2) we uncovered that the TAM receptor family senses local clusters of ligand, and used a partial differential equation model to explore this process.
+Finally, we have used Bayesian inference techniques of increasing scalability to perform robust parameterization of our models of interest (1, 3, 4).

+1. Farhat, A.M., A.C.
+Weiner, C. Posner, Z.S.
+Kim, B. Orcutt-Jahns, S.M.
+Carlson, **A.S.
+Meyer**.
+(2020).
+Modeling Cell-Specific Dynamics and Regulation of the Common Gamma Chain Cytokines. _bioRxiv._ 2020 March 19.
+2. **Meyer, A.S.**^†^, A.J.M.
+Zweemer, D.A.
+Lauffenburger^†^.
+(2015).
+The AXL Receptor Is a Sensor of Ligand Spatial Heterogeneity. _Cell Systems_, 1(1):25–36.
+PMCID: 4520549. ^†^Co-corresponding authors.
+3. Lee, C.H., T.H.
+Kang, O. Godon, M. Watanabe, G. Delidakis, C.M.
+Gillis, D. Sterlin, D. Hardy, M. Cogné, L.E.
+Macdonald, A.J.
+Murphy, N. Tu, J. Lee, J.R.
+McDaniel, E. Makowski, P.M.
+Tessier, **A.S.
+Meyer**, P. Bruhns, G. Georgiou.
+(2019).
+An engineered human Fc domain that behaves like a pH-toggle switch for ultra-long circulation persistence. _Nature Communications_, 10(1):5031, Nov 2019.
+4. Bae, S.Y., N. Guan, R. Yan, K. Warner, S.D.
+Taylor, **A.S.
+Meyer**.
+(2020).
+Measurement and models accounting for cell death capture hidden variation in compound response. _Cell Death & Disease_, 255(11), Apr 2020.

 ### Understanding and targeting receptor family communication